oliviakatrhyn/inf_systems/README.md

 - relationship managers can make a purchase on behalf of the customer
 - achieiving a sale involves a purchase by the customer
 - new customers will be automatically be allocated low priority
+- have enough human resources to complete the work during that period
+- do not have any dificulties during the working process

 ### Ideation
 *reflection add